 Here’s the reassuring truth: Headache, by itself, is rarely caused by a tumor.

-“However,” he adds, “if you experience a new headache, or the pattern changes or becomes more frequent, that is a good reason to visit your primary care doctor to rule out any serious problems.”
+However, experts recommend that if you experience a new headache, or the pattern changes or becomes more frequent, that is a good reason to visit your primary care doctor to rule out any serious problems.

 Brain Cancer Facts